terrybrashaw/Wrest/Misc.md

 ### Sound Design ###
 Guns
-* 4 main sound components from a firing gun: Gunshot, gunshot echo, bullet crack and bullet whiz.
+* 4 main sound components involved in gun sounds:
+    1. Gunshot
+    2. Initial wave
+    3. Echo
+    4. Bullet crack
+    5. Bullet whiz

-* When close enough, you hear ONLY the gunshot.
+* When close to the gunshot source: **Gunshot** followed by a delayed **echo**
-* When being shot at, if you are inside hitscan range, you hear the bullet crack + gunshot echo.
+* When far from the source AND near the bullet trajectory AND within weapon hit range: **Bullet crack** followed almost immediately by the **initial wave** followed by an **echo**
+* When far from the source AND near the bullet trajectory BUT outside weapon hit range: **Bullet whiz** followed by a slightly delayed **initial wave** followed by an **echo**
+* When far from the source AND far from the bullet trajectory: **Initial wave** followed by an **echo**

+With these rules, you can gain some information based on the sounds.
-* When being shot at, if you are outside hitscan range, you hear the bullet whiz + gunshot echo.
+1. Most obviously, when being directly shot at, you can tell immediately if you are in range of the player shooting.
-* When not being shot at, and not close enough to hear the gunshot, you only hear the gunshot echo.
+2. Based on the delay between the **initial wave** and the **echo**, you can obtain a rough idea of the distance from you to the shooter.
+A short delay means you are far; a long delay means you are near.

 ### User interface ###